 In the early 1920s, Luigi Montagna, better known as "Bull" Montana, often wrestled with his friend Jack Dempsey, a world champion fighter, prior to some of Dempsey's larger fights to help entertain the press and spectators.
 The duo teamed for a 1925 special exhibition in connection with the U.S. battle fleet's athletic day at the Los Angeles Memorial Coliseum.

-The exhibition featured men and women champions in a various sports, and the crowd was filled with officers and enlisted men within the armed forces who were being honored.
-According to wrestling historian, J. Michael Kenyon: “The two celluloid artists attacked each other with convincing fury, scorning custard pies and other studio weapons, and battling with their bare hands.
-Dempsey finally heaved the Bull through the ropes after ten minutes of what was called wrestling and was conceded the victory.”
+The exhibition featured men and women champions in various sports; the crowd was filled with officers and enlisted men within the armed forces who were being honored.
+According to wrestling historian, J. Michael Kenyon: "The two celluloid artists attacked each other with convincing fury, scorning custard pies and other studio weapons, and battling with their bare hands.
+Dempsey finally heaved the Bull through the ropes after ten minutes of what was called wrestling and was conceded the victory."